BuyMyBeard/shady/README.md

       child: ShadyCanvas(shady),
     ),
     ```
-4. Modify your shader parameters by using your `Shady` instance
+3. Modify your shader parameters by using your `Shady` instance at runtime
     ```
     shady.setUniform<double>('uniformOne', 0.4);
     shady.setTexture('textureOne', 'assets/texture2.png');
+    shady.setBlendMode(BlendMode.modulate);
     ```

 ## Other features